cinjon/hidemail/README.md

 X 6.
 Dropdown in top right will let you see what email it is and let you logout.
 X 7.
 About page.
 8. Cute mascot.
 A hamster obviously.
-9. Something needs to check that the account info is complete before adding the inbox to the queue.
+X 9.
+Something needs to check that the account info is complete before adding the inbox to the queue.
 10. Need to figure out how to store account date of activation and charges.
 X 11.
 Split inbox into customer and inbox so that a customer can have multiple inboxes. this way, they can add inboxes without paying more.
 12. Add Stripe Subscription.